21amichalek/finalproject/README.md

 This module controls the distinct party modes of the system by implementing their behaviors.

 #### User Interface --- modified textbook User Interface module
-This module manages the user interface through controlling the lighting, music, and input           recieved from the matrix keypad and serial communication.
+This module manages the user interface through controlling the lighting, music, and input           received from the matrix keypad and serial communication.

 #### PC Serial Communication --- modified textbook PC Serial Communication module
 This module manages the communication with the PC through sending / receiving data.

 #### Lighting --- written from scratch
-This module drives the light implemented by a RGB LED.
+This module drives the light implemented by an RGB LED.

 #### Music --- written from scratch
 This module drives the songs played by an active buzzer.